dipy/dipy/doc/user_guide/getting_started.rst

 Next Steps
 **********

-You can learn more about how you to use DIPY_ with  your datasets by reading the examples in our :ref:`examples`.
+You can learn more about how to use DIPY_ with  your datasets by reading the examples in our :ref:`examples`.

 .. include:: ../links_names.inc